instana/android-agent/README.md

 }
 ```

-### 3. Initialize Instana Agent when your app starts
+### Step 3.
+Initialize Instana Agent when your app starts

 In your class extending `Application`, replace `YOUR_REPORTING_URL` and `YOUR_APP_KEY` with the configuration values you'll find in your Instana Dashboard:
 ```kotlin